Updated: Jun 19

 Don't take my word for it.
 Or do.
 Or don't.

 On November 4th, 2019, many bird-lovers from Wyoming, Colorado, Nebraska, Utah, or Montana, were likely checking Google Maps and/or Google Flights to get to Laramie, WY.
-For the unaware, at 10:44 am at November 3rd, a Red-Flanked Bluetail was spotted in a residential neighborhood.
+For the unaware, at 10:44 am on November 3rd, a Red-Flanked Bluetail was spotted in a residential neighborhood.
 Why would that cause a mass exodus?
 Check out the eBird Occurrence Map.
 Right?
 Holy cyranurus-oly.
 That bird is lost.
 VERY LOST.

 When birds like this appear in the United States, they cause quite a stir.
 By 6 pm today, a minimum of 11 eBird checklists reporting the bird had been submitted.
 If the bird is refound in the near vicinity tomorrow, Wyoming's population will likely double.
 Hyperbolic?
 Yes.
 But Wyoming also has a really small population.